milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 4.7: Heatmap showing correlation values between features, as well as between features and the two y-columns.

 A good rule of thumb I learned is that if the correlation value is < 0.3, there is no multicollinearity.
-As we can see, a large majority of the squares are whitish in colour with correlation values not surpassing 0.3.
+As we can see, a large majority of the squares are whitish in colour (⬜ = 👍) with correlation values not surpassing 0.3.
 However, there are a few bad eggs here and there.

-- First off, the pale orange squares of value -0.47.
+- First off, the pale orange squares 🟧 of value -0.47.
 Those show the correlation between 'hour_cos', an independent variable (x), and 'congestion_value_wdlands', a dependent variable (y).

-Since the correlation is not between two independent variables, there is no multicollinearity, so no cause for alarm.
-In fact, this is actually good news, it means the feature 'hour_cos' is a good indicator of the congestion condition on the road to woodlands.
+Since the correlation is not between two independent variables, there is no multicollinearity, so no cause for alarm 😮‍💨.

+In fact, this is actually good news, because it means the feature 'hour_cos' is a good indicator of the congestion condition on the road to woodlands.

 - Next, a